 - May be built on a metal frame instead of a crawlspace or basement

 - Sometimes have tie downs in place of a permanent foundation

-Modular homes are also built in factories and then installed on site, but the similarities start to fade after that.
-They must comply with whatever local building codes are in effect for that state and county.
-Panelized homes would also fall under this category.
+Modular homes and mobile homes are also built in factories and then installed on site.
+From there the similarities start to fade.
+Modular homes must follow local building codes in the state and county they're installed.
+Panelized homes also fall under this category.
 Modular homes tend to have a few characteristics in common:

-- Often delivered in two or more pieces
+- Often delivered in 2 or more pieces

 - Typically built on crawlspaces or basements

 - Usually look like traditional “stick-built” homes in both size and features

 Still not sure?